 - Delivery system

 Also, consider the learning model you will use.
 If you plan on straying from the typical approach, such as using Thiagi’s Four Door Model or digital curation, you will need to modify the design and development hours accordingly.

 Below are some general resources you can use to do your estimating.
 You’ll find that using a standard measurement of developing one hour of training works well for making larger or smaller estimates.
 Keep in mind that most of the resources are several years old.

-Although this article from ASTD is a few years old, it is still relevant.
+This study, from 2018, presents fresh data on the topic.
 Not only does it provide the detail many are seeking, authors Karl Kapp and Robyn Defelice delve into several of the contributing factors that will affect your time estimate.

 This survey provides data it has collected from 249 organizations, representing 3,947 learning development professionals.
 The “time to complete” numbers are represented as ratios.
 Don’t miss the accompanying SlideShare presentation, which has helpful visuals.